Elgrogz/react-playground/README.md

     - [ ] Trip end date
   -

+  TODOS

+  - [ ] Have one add trip button?

 -   lodash for array management (deleting arrays, updating specific elements of an array in an immutable way)